Last update: August 8, 2020

 Phineas and Ferb

 Stepbrothers Phineas and Ferb are going to have the best summer vacation they can, the only way they know how: By building ludicrous and extremely dangerous contraptions in their backyard and avoiding the wrath of their older sister, Candace.
 Phineas and Ferb has the same energy as Family Guy (co-creator Dan Povenmire used to work on Fox’s animated sitcom), but it’s not nearly as raunchy, leading to a show that the whole family can enjoy.
-It’s a great time to catch up on Phineas and Ferb, too: A spinoff movie, Candace Against the Universe, will hit Disney+ this year.
+It’s a great time to catch up on Phineas and Ferb, too: A spinoff movie, Candace Against the Universe, will hit Disney+ later this month.